ligolang/tezos-academy/src/frontend/src/pages/Chapters/JS/ChapterDeployContract/course.md

 Here is how to transform LIGO expression into Michelson expression using the LIGO compiler in command line.

 ```
-ligo compile storage code.ligo '<ligo_expression>' [options]
+ligo compile storage code.ligo '<storage_expression>' [options]
 ```

-<ligo_expression> is a LIGO expression representing the storage of the smart contract
+<storage_expression> is a LIGO expression representing the storage of the smart contract

 ### Invocation parameter

 Here is how to transform LIGO expression into Michelson expression using the LIGO compiler in command line.

 ```
-ligo compile parameter code.ligo mainFunc '<ligo_expression>' [options]
+ligo compile parameter code.ligo mainFunc '<parameter_expression>' [options]
 ```

-<ligo_expression> is a LIGO expression representing the called entrypoint of the smart contract.
+<parameter_expression> is a LIGO expression representing the called entrypoint of the smart contract.
 If the smart contrat has only the default entrypoint the value is *unit*, otherwise it expects the name of the entrypoint and its arguments.

 ### Simulating

 Here is how to simulate the execution of an entry point using the LIGO compiler in command line.

 ```
-ligo run dry-run code.ligo mainFunc '<entrypoint(p)>' '<storage_state>' [options]
+ligo run dry-run code.ligo '<entrypoint(p)>' '<storage_state>' [options]
-ligo run dry-run starmap.jsligo 'AddPlanet(["earth", [1,2,3]])' 'Map.empty as map<string, coordinates>' [options]
 ```

 <storage\_state> state of the storage when simulating the execution of the entry point